 The original PERLS R&D project spanned fiscal years 2013–2017.
 It included development of the PERLS software prototype and corresponding field testing with three DoD stakeholder groups (Fort Bragg Special Operators, NORTHCOM trainees, and Defense Language students).
 The current PERLS effort (dubbed “PERLS 2.0”) focuses on rebuilding the original research prototype to meet DoD cybersecurity regulations and support learning at-scale.
 The current effort also includes independent testing, to include a summative controlled empirical trial.

-The ADL Initiative is partnering with USALearning to support the transition of PERLS to the ADL Learning Warehouse, a secure, cloud-based repository portal where Defense and Federal training and education managers can access and evaluate different platforms, systems, and tools.
-The ADL Learning Warehouse will provide access to PERLS software for usage on user devices and content management.
-This will enable the Defense Department to leverage aspects of PERLS for learning platform implementation within their branch’s own communities of interest.
-The PERLS package will contain the complete set of software and the required documentation for easy installation, as well as to configure and build the content.
-In addition, the documentation will include a PERLS installation guide, user guide, and other technical documentation.
+The ADL Initiative is partnering with the Office of Personnel Management USALearning program to support the transition of PERLS to operational use.
+The PERLS source code will eventually reside within the ADL Learning Warehouse, a secure, cloud-based repository where DoD and Federal Government education and training managers can access and evaluate different platforms, systems, and tools.
+Once available, the PERLS package will contain the complete set of software and the required documentation to easily install, configure and build the content.